-- Ensure a food safety plan and traceability plan are in place. - Organize all documentation so that records can be accessed quickly. - Demonstrate that product can be traced one step forward and one step back. - Include tracking information with each citrus load (e.g., fruit source, harvest date, harvest crew, etc.).
-This can usually be satisfied with a properly completed Trip Ticket.
+- Ensure a food safety plan and a traceability plan are in place. - Organize all documentation so that records can be accessed quickly-at least within 24 hours of request from a regulatory body. - Demonstrate that the product can be traced one step forward and one step back. - Include tracking information with each citrus load (fruit source, harvest date, harvest crew, etc.).
+This information can usually be satisfied with a properly completed Trip Ticket.